11 Skype Alternatives For Video Conferencing (Free and Paid)

 Way before the days of WhatsApp, Skype was the revolutionary tool that made communication free.
-Over a billion people have downloaded it and it’s been with us for the better part of two decades.
+Over a billion people have downloaded it, and it’s been with us for the better part of two decades.

 But with all the new video conferencing tools mushrooming into existence, there are tons of (much better) options for all of us.
 In fact, there are so many it can be overwhelming to choose!
 So we’ve curated the perfect list just for you:

-What Does Skype Offer?
+What does Skype offer?

 - One-on-one instant chat